deadlyicon/web-developer-skill-tracker/README.md

-As a logged in user I can become friends with other users As a logged in user I can see my friends rating of skill X As a logged in user I can search for friends who are skill level Y or higher for skill X
+As a logged in user I can become friends with other users As a logged in user I can see my friends rating of skill X As a logged in user I can search for friends who are skill level Y or higher for skill X As a logged in user I can see a log of when I reported I was at Y skill level for skill X As an admin I can merge duplicate skills
+As a logged in user I can link skills to github repos somehow
 ```